These study guide questions were submitted by real pilots who actually interviewed with Horizon Air

 When do we need T/O alternate?
 121.617 Whenever the wx is below the opspec for that airport.
 (Read the reg for more details)

 What have you done to improve customer service?
+As a CFI, over 50% of my business is referrals, which means I am daily providing exemplary customer service.
 A smile and professional inward to outward receptiveness of customers need is paramount.
 I represent the company and professionally wish to convey this along with safety which is # 1.
 I work closely with the gate agent and ground crew, maintenance.
 Always strive to smile,a willingness to help and especially be "on-time".

 Have you ever failed a check ride?
-Yes.
+No Yes.
 Always a learning experience.

 What stresses you in the cockpit?
 Flying with someone who thinks they are the only person in the cockpit.
 (Non-checkride scenario) Senior crew member who plays "I've got a secret" or, "guess what I'm thinking".
 This does not engender trust amongst a crew.
 Not being proud.
 Appearance, cleanliness.